nomppy/nomppy.github.io/content/posts/parent.md

 > the nod that says 'i knew you, but i don't think i need to anymore'

 Maybe our lives would be sweeter if we imagined our relationship with our parents as a sitcom.

-It's at least a little bit funny, in the morbid way that the submarine is funny, how the universe insists on having two complete strangers eat food which was cooked on the same stove, in bowls washed by the same hands.
+It's at least a little bit funny, in the morbid way that the titan submarine is funny, how the universe insists on having two complete strangers eat food which was cooked on the same stove, in bowls washed by the same hands.

 ---